swiftly-solution/documentation/docgen/output/events/gameevents/oninfernoexpire.md

 ---

 # OnInfernoExpire
-This event is triggered when inferno_expire is triggered
+This event is triggered when inferno_expire is triggered.
 ::: tabs
 @tab Lua
 ```lua